dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 is treated as a map literal with unknown static type. *In other words, an empty `{}` is a map unless we have a context that indicates otherwise.*

-There are now three states we could be in:
+If we don't have a compile-time error, then there are now three states we could be in:

 *   `e` is syntactically known to be a set literal.

 *   `e` is syntactically known to be a map literal.

-*   `e` is not syntactically known to be a set or map literal, has an empty `leafElements`, but has at least one `element`.
+*   `e` is not syntactically known to be a set or map literal, has an empty *leaf elements*, but has at least one `element`.
 This implies that the body of the collection contains only `spreadElement`s, and contains at least one.

     At this point all syntax- and context-driven resolution is done.
 The next